MahadevVasista/Mycode/Syllabus-for-2-Day-Workshop.md

 ## About the Course

-This 2-Day course, designed for developers and data scientists.
+This 2-Day course is designed for developers and data scientists.
 This course will ramp up the attendee quickly on the Microsoft Bot Framework as a development tool/portal and the Cognitive Services APIs for intelligence, linking the two in the creation of an intelligent chat bot for conversational platforms.
-Thoughtful design, much like in Data Science, as well as and user experience will be emphasized to create the best bot experiences.
+Thoughtful design, much like in Data Science, as well as user experience will be emphasized to create the best bot experiences.

 Instructor:  Micheleen Harris (michhar<at>microsoft<dot>com)